walkawayy/TR1X/docs/tr1/README.md

 - ported image decoding library to ffmpeg
 - ported audio output library to SDL
 - ported input method to SDL
+- changed screenshots to be put in the screenshots/ directory
 - changed saves to be put in the saves/ directory
 - fixed playing the secret sound in Tomb of Tihocan
 - fixed reading user settings not restoring the volume